 Persistent Lyme Symptoms: Why Symptoms Continue After Treatment

-Many patients complete antibiotics for Lyme disease—only to find that fatigue, brain fog, joint pain, or headaches persist.
+Why do Lyme symptoms continue after treatment?
+Many patients complete antibiotics for Lyme disease only to find that fatigue, brain fog, joint pain, headaches, or neurologic symptoms persist.

 The more severe the symptoms, the higher the IFN-α levels.
 These elevations persisted for months after treatment.